 When Mike’s bike was completely outfitted, he had a ride worthy of any serious mountain biker.
 Soon plenty of family, friends, and coworkers expressed interest in his new passion.
 They encouraged him and promised to attend his next race.
 A few of his closest friends even wanted to get their own mountain bike so they could ride with him.
 He shared with them how he put his bike together and why he had chosen particular parts.

 When his friends needed advice on choosing the crank system and derailleurs, he referred them to Cycling Plaza for more information.
-He stressed the importance of picking a trusted, reputable brand.
+He stressed the importance of picking a rolex replica, reputable brand.
 He told them it was okay to skimp on some things, but never skimp on the parts that keep your bike running smoothly.

 Finally, after months of training, the day of Mike’s race arrived.
 Mike was ready.
 He rode hard against the icy wind and muddy trails.
 They were more slippery than normal, and the lack of visibility forced him to slow down a bit, but his bike adapted to the conditions.
 In spite of the bad weather, Mike exulted in the freedom of the ride.
 And when he reached the finish line, his family and friends congratulated him on a job well done.